metacpan/metacpan-cpan-extracted/distros/Z/Zero-Emulator/Emulator.md

 # Description

-Version 20230513.
+Version 20230514.

 The following sections describe the methods in each functional area of this module.
 For an alphabetic listing of all methods by name see [Index](#index).

 # Execution

-## Analysis

-## Memory

-Access memory

-## Execution

-Execute assembly code in the emulator

-### Start($version)
+## Start($version)

 Start the current assembly using the specified version of the Zero language.
-At  the moment only version 1 works..
+At  the moment only version 1 works.

        Parameter  Description
     1  $version   Version desired - at the moment only 1